coverclock/com-diag-hazer/DISPLAY.md

 SVs indicates that antenna placement is good; in this particular case I have the antenna installed in a skylight in my kitchen that is near the peak of the roof of my home.)

+The next field indicates the type of fix, as provided by the NMEA GSA or the U-blox PUBX,00 sentences:

+* NF - No fix;
+* 2D - 2-dimensional autonomous fix (no altitude);
+* 3D - 3-dimensional autonomous fix;
+* RK - Combined satellite and dead reckoning fix;
+* D2 - 2-dimensional differential fix (no altitude):
+* D3 - 3-dimensional differential fix;
+* TT - time solution only;
+* DR - Dead Reckoning a.k.a.
+Estimate;
+* NS - No Satellites;
+* -- - Unset (no sentence with a fix type received or field not present);
+* ?? - Invalid.

     DOP   1.09pdop   0.61hdop   0.90vdop                                   NAVSTAR